Arrivals and Residence Information

 - Non-Canadians: complete all required paperwork for entry into Canada

 - Bring all documentation and prescription medication with you

 - Communicate any special needs (dietary or well-being) with Participant Resources

-- Communicate required resources (i.e. computers, library resources, technical requirements) with your program coordinator
+- Communicate required resources (i.e. computers, library resources, technical requirements) with your program delivery specialist

 - Appropriate clothing for the time of year